Brand2/abstract/README.md

 the important part, not the specifics of implementing them.

 I will likely also make reference to Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/), which are an easy way of defining quick data formats which are extensible, though this applies to any sort of data.

+### Let's start with a problem
+So, let's say we're designing some API